New for 2022 an offer of specially designed GIS training for planners both on-line and in-person

 We have received some funding from the DLUHC Digital Planning Programme to design and deliver some GIS training for planners in 2022.
 This training is in design at the moment and you cannot book yourself onto it yet.
 We are very pleased to be working with Alasdair Rae and the team at Automatic Knowledge Ltd who have put together a package designed for the needs of working planners.

-Booking the training (booking is not open yet)
+Booking the training

 - An intensive one day introductory course: Making meaningful maps an introduction to mapping and spatial analysis

 - More advanced practitioner course: For those who already know the basics and have specific projects and datasets to work with

 These short courses are aimed at planners and other built environment professionals working in the UK, regardless of background, prior GIS knowledge or geographic location.
 Maybe you've previously dabbled with GIS, took a module on it at university, or regularly deal with data in your day-to-day job but don't quite have the GIS and spatial analysis skills you'd like to have.
 It's for anyone who is serious about digital upskilling and learning how to use GIS software in a real world setting.

 Prior GIS experience necessary?

 No. You do not need to have any prior GIS experience at all.
 It may be useful if you do, but it is not required or expected.
 If you do have previous experience of working with different kinds of data, that may come in useful but this is not a requirement.
 So long as you're interested in learning, that's all you need!